MC-Hub-Official/MC-Hub-Official.github.io/README.md

 # MC-Hub
-MC Hub is a free online website with amazing tips, seeds, facts AND commands to help you become a Minecraft PRO in no time!
+MC Hub is a free online website with amazing tips, seeds, facts and commands to help you become a Minecraft PRO in no time!

 # Credits